Stevenfavour/Book-Review-Terraform-with-AgenticAI/README.md

 **Book Review App** is a modern, full-stack **three-tier web application** that allows users to browse books, read reviews, and submit their own.
 It demonstrates clean separation of concerns between frontend and backend, and is ideal for hands-on DevOps and cloud deployment practices.

-# Book Review App: Production Azure Deployment (Central India)
+# Book Review App: Production Azure Deployment

 ## 🎯 Project Goal
 [cite_start]Deploy a high-availability, three-tier web application (Next.js, Node.js, MySQL) using Terraform on Azure with strict network isolation and load balancing.